bdeployteam/bdeploy/doc/retypeuser/power/product.md

 Lets start off with the [`app-info.yaml`](#app-infoyaml), which describes the `test` application.

 !!!info Note
 This file **must** be part of the binary distribution of an application and reside in its root directory.
-To achieve this, the most simple way (using the gradle `application` plugin) is to put the file in the subdirectory `src/main/dist` in the project folder.
+To achieve this, the simplest way (using the gradle `application` plugin) is to put the file in the subdirectory `src/main/dist` in the project folder.
 !!!

 ```yaml src/main/dist/app-info.yaml